Argentine black and white tegu: Diet

-As adults, they have blunted teeth and exaggerated lateral pterygoid muscles which allow them to be generalist feeders.
-In captivity, they have been observed eating various feeder insects like mealworms, superworms, earthworms, silkworms, crickets and cockroaches, as well as vertebrate prey like mice, rats, fish, turkey (offered in a ground form), rabbit, quail and chicks.
+As adults, they have blunted teeth and exaggerated lateral pterygoid muscles, which allow them to be generalist feeders.
+In captivity, they have been observed eating various feeder insects, such as mealworms, superworms, earthworms, silkworms, crickets, and cockroaches, as well as vertebrate prey, including mice, rats, fish, turkey (offered in a ground form), rabbit, quail, and chicken chicks.
 Crustaceans such as crayfish are also readily consumed.
-Like all lizards, blue tegus need a properly balanced diet; incomplete prey items such as insects or ground meat require dusting with a mineral/multi-vitamin supplement.
-Vitamin deficiencies can lead to trouble shedding skin, lethargy and weight loss; a calcium deficiency can lead to metabolic bone disease, which can be fatal.
+Like all lizards, these tegus need a properly balanced diet; incomplete prey items such as insects or ground meat require dusting with a mineral/multivitamin supplement.
+Vitamin deficiencies can lead to trouble shedding skin, lethargy, and weight loss; a calcium deficiency can lead to metabolic bone disease, which can be fatal.

-Tegus are notorious egg predators which makes them a concerning rising predator of sea turtles, alligators, and crocodiles as their invasive populations spread across the United States.
+Tegus are notorious egg predators, which increasingly makes them a concerning predator of sea turtles, alligators, and crocodiles as their invasive populations spread across the United States.